LittleBoxOfSunshine/ghastlypropositions.github.io/_posts/2024-02-14-edge-open-source-works.md

 `Demand for your product increases when the price of your complements decreases`

-Microsoft Edge is dead, long live Microsoft Edge.
 Why did Internet Explorer perish?
 In its heyday it was a near and total monopoly.
 Most consumers didn't even really understand the concept of a "browser" if they hadn't used other operating systems and Internet Explorer was viewed as the "internet" program.
 When Google eventually came along with Chrome, they had to do heavy marketing not just to increase awareness of their offering but of the class of product entirely.

 In short, because you can't fight economics.